 3.18 According to the Environment Agency's flood risk constraints maps this site falls within Flood Zone 1 - i.e. where there is a less than one in one thousand year chance of flooding from fluvial sources.
-As such there is no restriction to the development of this land for housing from a flood risk perspective.
+In principle there is not likely to be any restriction to the development of this land for housing from a flood risk perspective.
+However, it will be necessary to complete a flood risk assessment for submission with any planning application as the site is over 1 hectare in size.